TxnLab/use-wallet/README.md

 ### Check connection status

 The `isActive` and `isReady` properties can be used to check the status of the wallets.
 The `isActive` property determines whether or not an account is currently active.
-The `isReady` property shows if `use-wallet` has mounted and successfully read the connection status from the providers.
+The `isReady` property indicates whether `use-wallet` has mounted and successfully read the connection status from the providers.
 These properties are useful when setting up client side access restrictions, for example, by redirecting a user if no wallet is active, as shown below.

 ```jsx
 const { isActive, isReady } = useWallet()